AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/aem-technologies.md

 The request is broken down and the necessary information extracted.
 The repository is searched for the requested resource (content node):

-* First Sling checks whether a node exists at the location specified in the request; e.g. `../content/corporate/jobs/developer.html`
+* First Sling checks whether a node exists at the location specified in the request; for example, `../content/corporate/jobs/developer.html`
-* If no node is found, the extension is dropped and the search repeated; e.g. `../content/corporate/jobs/developer`
+* If no node is found, the extension is dropped and the search repeated; for example, `../content/corporate/jobs/developer`
 * If no node is found then Sling will return the http code 404 (Not Found).

 Sling also allows things other than JCR nodes to be resources, but this is an advanced feature.